• Skip to primary navigation

 Take the plunge in the cool Klong Plu waterfall, Koh Chang’s largest waterfall.

-Due to Koh Chang’s geographical nature there are lots of waterfalls on the island, most of them are national parks so there is an entrance fee.
-The most popular waterfall on Koh Chang is Klong Plu Waterfall, a great place to go for a refreshing swim or impress the masses with your daring acrobatic dives into the pool.
+Due to Koh Chang’s geographical nature, there are lots of waterfalls on the island, most of them are within national parks, so there is an entrance fee.
+The most popular waterfall on Koh Chang is Klong Plu Waterfall, a great place to go for a refreshing swim or to impress the masses with your daring acrobatic dives into the pool.

 Child playing on White Sands Beach, Koh Chang